gmilby/slingpic/readme.txt

 4. Clicking on "more" opens up additional sharing tools (all customisable)

 == Changelog ==

+= 3.3.0 =
+- *Add a Copyright message*
+- using the Alt tag Slingpic can now append a copyright message when ever someone shares an image.
+Simply add the name of the copyright owner plus the year and Slingpic will do the rest.
+- You can select this option in the plugin settings page

 = 3.2.2 =
 - Updated information based on Version 3's new functionality